Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

 docker run -d -it --name bpcodecontainer bpcode:bpcode
 ```

-If you would like to copy the produced results / outputs to your local machine
+Or, if you would like to copy the produced results / outputs to your local machine
 (for example to take a look at the produced figures), the
 easiest way is to mount your local directory in the docker container.